mesosphere/marathon/README.md

 ## Help

+Have you found an issue?
+Feel free to report it using our [Issues](https://github.com/mesosphere/marathon/issues) page.
+In order to speed up response times, we ask you to provide as much information on how to reproduce the problem as possible.
+If the issue is related in any way to the web ui, we kindly ask you to use the `gui` label.

 If you have questions, please post on the
 [Marathon Framework Group](https://groups.google.com/forum/?hl=en#!forum/marathon-framework)
 email list.
 You can find Marathon support in the `#marathon` channel, and Mesos